 Hot Tip: Check to see if you’re eligible for a welcome bonus of up to 90,000 points with the Amex Gold card!
 (The current public offer is 60,000 points.)

 The Amex Gold card has been given a major upgrade for travelers and foodies.
 It earns 4x points per dollar at restaurants and 4x points per dollar at U.S. supermarkets on up to $25,000 spent per calendar year (1x thereafter).

-Plus, you will receive up to $10 per calendar month in dining credits to use with participating restaurants and takeout services.
+Plus, you will receive up to $10 per month in dining credits to use with participating restaurants and takeout services.

 The Amex EveryDay® Credit Card

 This card earns 2x points per dollar at U.S. supermarkets on up to $6,000 in purchases each year.

 Every month in which you make 20 purchases with this card, you will receive a 20% bonus on the Membership Rewards points you earn.

 This is a very good card for those who aren’t necessarily interested in a premium-level card — check out these Amex EveryDay card benefits.